Are you the kind of traveller who wants to avoid tourist traps and crowds? Do you want to experience a more authentic version of Italy?

 For some travel inspiration, we have put together a list of charming Italian cities to visit, slightly off the beaten track and away from the crowds.

-Located at Sant’ Oronzo piazza, a Roman Amphitheater dominates the square (pictured above.)
+Located at Sant’ Oronzo piazza, a Roman Amphitheater dominates the square.
 In its heyday, the amphitheater held 25,000 people, but today some of the ruins still remain uncovered.

-Part of the historic centre of Lecce is the Basicilia di Santa Croce.
+Part of the historic centre of Lecce is the Basilica di Santa Croce.
 The church impresses visitors with its wonderful architecture and spectacular façade.
-As one of the largest Franciscan churches, the Basicilia di Santa Croce is most certainly a must see on your visit to Lecce.
+As one of the largest Franciscan churches, the Basilica di Santa Croce is most certainly a must see on your visit to Lecce.

 A rich history and dramatic landscape are just a few reasons to visit Modica.
 This city in Sicily is an art and foodie lovers paradise.
 The town is divided into two parts – Upper and Lower Modica.
 Well known as the city of 100 bells and 100 churches, Modica has plenty of historic art and architecture to offer.